galaxyproject/gsoc/2015_mentoring_application.md

   ecosystem at https://wiki.galaxyproject.org/Develop/GettingStarted.
 This covers using Galaxy, writing plugins (tools), contributing to the core project (including linking out to a list of open bugs and enhancements that are excellent places to get started at https://trello.com/c/eFdPIdIB), and an overview of related projects with links to relevant documentation and issue pages.
-Before the projects get underway we will encourage potential students to walk through this documentation and start to make contributions
-  - bringing them into the developer community.
+Before the projects get underway we will encourage potential students to walk through this documentation and start to make contributions, bringing them into the developer community.
 We will also encourage early communication both on IRC and with our development mailing list.

   We have already laid out of plan to frequently touch bases with students during the project itself.
 In addition to these e-mails, we will encourage